-My now 7-year-old daughter is very attentive to the insect population around our house.
+My daughter is very attentive to the insect population around our house.
 She spends many hours collecting all sorts of insects and other animals.
 In the fall of 2013 she brought me a leaf that she thought had a caterpillar of some sort on it.
 She is well aware that bugs make little houses in leaves and stems and after she realized that these little orange furry things were attached to the leaves she thought there must be a bug living inside of it.
 She was hoping I could open one up and show here the critter inside.
 I didn’t know what it was but a quick look at the oak trees in my yard revealed that there were a LOT of them as you can see in the picture below.

 I plucked some galls off of a leaf and cut them open.
 They were quite solid.
 The small dot in the center is probably the tiny larva which is surrounded by thick plant tissues and a hairy exterior.
 Over the next year to two years the larva will eat away at the tissue in the gall using that energy to go through its developmental stages to eventually produce an adult gall wasp.

-When I wrote about these galls in 2013 I suggested that this was a two-year cycle and so I would predict that there would be no galls in 2014.
+A 2014 update: When I wrote about these galls in 2013 I suggested that this was a two-year cycle and so I would predict that there would be no galls in 2014.
 Turns out my conjecture was right.
 I’ve looked and looked and none of my oaks have any galls this year.
 Next year will be the gall year.